 Within the first week of the training year, the resident and primary supervisor will complete the Baseline Assessment of Resident Competencies (Appendix A).
-This baseline assessment identifies the resident's entry level of experience in all competency areas set forth in the Competencies Evaluation (Appendix C).
-It also identifies competency areas on which the resident will focus and provides the basis for the resident's Individual Training Contract (Appendix B).
-A complete list of the programs' competency expectations appears below:
+This baseline assessment identifies the resident's entry level of experience in all competency areas set forth in the Competencies Evaluation (CE).
+It also identifies competency areas on which the resident will focus during the year and provides the basis for the resident's Individual Training Contract.